Greater Value From Portfolio Management Systems

 What value do you currently get from your portfolio management systems?
 Have you encountered any of the problems mentioned above?

 Data quality is never perfect at the beginning of a portfolio management process.
-Collecting data takes time and effort, and with so demand on individual’s time, people do not want to waste time collecting data that is unnecessary or won’t be used.
+Collecting data takes time and effort, and with so much demand on individual’s time, people do not want to waste time collecting data that is unnecessary or won’t be used.
 This is why it is so important for senior leaders to use the portfolio data.
-Once the data gets used, leadership will better understand what data is needed for better decision making.
+When leadership uses the data, they will understand what data is truly needed for higher quality decision making.
 Moreover, once the data gets used, the gaps in the data will be readily apparent and will give senior leaders an opportunity to reinforce the importance of the portfolio processes (that collect the data in the first place).
 However, using the data is only the first step in a three step process.
 Next, leadership needs to communicate that the data is being used.

 Communicating that the portfolio data is being used is a conscious effort on the part of the senior management team, but is something very easy to do.
 It can also easily be overlooked.
 Think about it.
 Project managers and resource managers can put data into the PPM system not knowing if it is simply going into a black hole or is actually helping the organization.
 Without communication, they may never hear whether the data is actually being used.
 A prime example occurs with resource data and capacity management.
 In order for capacity management to be successful, good data is needed, which takes a lot of effort by project managers and resource managers.
 If the project managers and resource managers do not believe that the data is actually being used, there will be less effort going forward in entering and maintaining the data.
 Even when an organization is mandated to use a PPM system, the data can be compromised by a small number of people who do not take the process seriously.
 Communicating that the data is being used is necessary for reinforcing the importance of the portfolio processes, yet senior leadership needs to take one more step—demonstrate how the data is being used.